180047723/ECS7016P_TechDemo/README.md

 -------------------------------------------------------------
 * This project was built for ECS7016P Interactive Agents and Procedural Generation module assingment.
 * The aim of the assignmet was to create a level generator and an interactive agent.
-* The generator should use some Procedural Generation (PG) technqiues.
+* The generator should use some Procedural Generation (PG) techniques.
 * The agent should use some behaviour and navigation techniques.

 * The aim of the agent is not to fall of the platform and land on the moving terrain.